Evidlo/remarkable_printer/README.md

     # Enter the address/hostname of the device (10.11.99.1 for USB connected device)
     # Forward > Generic > Forward > PDF > Forward
     # Set the printer name and save

+#### CUPS Website

+Alternatively, if we use the CUPS printer service under Linux, we can use the local CUPS webservice to install the PDF printer.

+    open localhost:631
+    go to Administration
+    select Add Printer
+    select Other Network Printers: AppSocket/HP JetDirect
+    Enter the address/hostname under Connection e.g. socket:10.11.99.1 for USB
+    Enter a Printer Name, Description and Location as you like Under Make: select `Generic` and press Continue Under Model: select `Generic PDF Printer` and select Add Printer Set Printer Default Options as desired (standard would be ok).

+    Under the newly created Printer, select Maintainance and then Print Test Page.

 #### OSX (manual)